debruijn/debruijn.github.io/content/posts/rust_python_00.md

 This way of being smart requires you to think, which sometimes you don't want to do.
 You might also have to convince other people that this is actually worth it.
-And: there is no guarantee that refactoring in such a way will lead to a speed improvement.
+And: there is no guarantee that refactoring in such a way will lead to a speed improvement: sometimes an alternative approach turns out to be slower.

 So, what is that other way of being smart?
 Of course, given the title of this series of blog posts, the answer involves implementing your Python functionality in Rust, and using that in Python.
 Ideally, from a Python user perspective, they wouldn't even know they use Rust under the hood.
+In fact, an alternative way to spell this other way of being smart would be l-a-z-y: instead of thinking if a better algorithm exists and what that would be, you just reimplement the current one.
 The next pages in this series will show my experience in learning how to do that (without knowing Rust beforehand!) and also the limitations to this approach.

 A few remarks to discuss beforehand, to get some of the caveats out of the way..

 ### Why is Rust faster than Python?
 The main relevant difference between Rust and Python in this regard is that Rust is a compiled and statically-typed language and Python is not.
-This makes it that some of the complexities in what needs to happen are presolved by the Rust syntax and compiler, while the Python interpreter has to do that live while running the code.
+This makes it that some of the complexities in what needs to happen can be solved or optimized by the Rust syntax and compiler during writing or compiling your code, while the Python interpreter has to do that live while running the code.
 Think of adding two integers x and y together.
 In the case of Rust, the compiler will have made sure that the exact procedure that has to be followed has been defined, so when you run your code, it can just do that procedure.
 In the case of Python, a lot of questions (might*) have to be answered: are both x and y really numbers, and are they really integers?
 What do we do in case the answer is no?
-Should we already take the possibility that the answer is no into account beforehand?
-This results in more decision points needing to be figured out at every step, and decision points slow every process down (not just in code).
+This results in more decision points needing to be figured out at every step, and decision points slow every process down (this is also true for processes outside programming).

 ### Does this only hold for Rust?
 No, there are many other choices you could make instead of Rust as well.
 An obvious one is C, which is the language used